Stead Park: History

 In 2003, plans for a four-story, multimillion-dollar gay community center to be built on a small section of the aging park sparked a dispute among Dupont Circle residents and the Washington D.C.
 Center for Gay, Lesbian, Bisexual and Transgender People.
 The plans were ultimately abandoned.

 In 2008, the recreation center and playground were renovated.
 Work began in April and the park reopened on December 15.

+In 2022, the city began a $15.4 million renovation of the recreation center, intended as a "modernization of the existing recreation facility with an addition and to bring it up to ADA standards."
+The new recreation center opened in Spring 2024.
+Its design by VMDO Architects allowed the facility to be the first net-zero community center in the District.